axllent/ssbak/README.md

 ## Limitations

-SSBak is designed as a database & asset backup & restore tool, and is largely drop-in replacement for the existing SSPak tool.
-There are however a few differences:
+Although SSBak is designed as a drop-in replacement for SSPak, there are a few differences:

-- SSBak currently only supports MySQL databases.
+- SSBak currently only supports MySQL/MariaDB databases.
 - SSBak is written in Go which does not have any PHP-parsing capabilities (it uses regular expressions to extract the config).
 For all database dump & restore operations it requires either a `.env` or a `_ss_environment.php` file containing `SS_DATABASE_SERVER`, `SS_DATABASE_USERNAME`, `SS_DATABASE_PASSWORD` & `SS_DATABASE_NAME` in the **root** or parent directory of your website folder.
 You can however also export the required variables (see [Environment settings](#environment-settings)).
 - It does not support remote ssh storage, `git-remote` / `install`, or CSV import/export features from SSPak.